sdarlington/sdarlington.github.io/content/posts/2018-05-05-creativity-inc.md

     - Reading2018
 ---

-I wasn’t entirely sure what to expect when I started “[Creativity, inc](https://amzn.to/2FLmeys).”
+I wasn’t entirely sure what to expect when I started “[Creativity, inc](https://amzn.to/2FLmeys)” [affiliate link].
 In the end, it’s a bunch of anecdotes strung together to explain certain business practices that [Ed Catmull](https://en.m.wikipedia.org/wiki/Edwin_Catmull) believes has made Pixar successful.
 Half biography, half management guide if you like.

 While the stories are engaging, and he has a surprising degree of humility, it’s difficult to see how many of the ideas can be successfully translated to other industries.
 Which is not to say that he’s wrong just that I wouldn’t expect to take his advice and immediately apply it to your workplace.